lanige82/lanigeproject/README.md

  **Assessment, Analysis and Hardening of a Vulnerable system (Capstone Engagement)**

-Red team activity.
-Security assessment of a vulnerable Linux system with a full penetration engagement using KALI Linux operating system tools like NMAP, Nessus vulnerability scanner, brute forcing using Hydra Metasploit.
+ **Red team activity:** Security assessment of a vulnerable Linux system with a full penetration engagement using KALI Linux operating system tools like NMAP, Nessus vulnerability scanner, brute forcing using Hydra Metasploit.

- Blue Team activity: Log analysis and attack characterization using ELK log management,monitoring and analysis.
+**Blue Team activity:** Log analysis and attack characterization using ELK log management,monitoring and analysis.

 **Network Topology**